It’s called WannaCry / WannaCryptor and possibly the biggest attack in history

-Microsoft has actually known about this vulnerability since before March 14th 2017 and released a security bulletin about it, however many system remain unsecured and as a result it is severely impacting schools, governments and healthcare institutions worldwide.
+Microsoft has actually known about this vulnerability since before March 14th, 2017 and released a security bulletin about it, however, many systems remain unsecured and as a result it is severely impacting schools, governments and healthcare institutions worldwide.

-Reports indicate the the patch is not included for Windows XP systems and those operating systems should be retired immediately.
-Unfortunately some medical institutions are still using Windows XP and as a result services have had to be diverted to other neighboring medical service provider who were not infected.
+Reports indicate the patch is not included for Windows XP systems and those operating systems should be retired immediately.
+Unfortunately, some medical institutions are still using Windows XP and as a result services have had to be diverted to another neighboring medical service provider who was not infected.

 How This Affects WholesaleBackup Channel Partners

-Just got off the phone with one of our WholesaleBackup Partners.
-He had some questions about the the cloud backup software and was just calling to double check on some of the backup settings after performing a full data restore and successfully recovering all of the accounting records for one of his customers.
+I just got off the phone with one of our WholesaleBackup Partners.
+He had some questions about the cloud backup software and was just calling to double-check on some of the backup settings after performing a full data restore and successfully recovering all of the accounting records for one of his customers.

 He brought up this WannaCry attack and how he does not want to mess around, having experience dealing with this before.